 “How you feeling, Aimee?” my uncle asked with a little snorting giggle.
 “I sure hope you’re not planning on driving home!”

 “I don’t know how to drive, Uncle Jeff,” I said, and then my family burst into laughter.
-I joined in on their laughter although I had no idea why this was funny.
+I joined in on their laughter although I did not know why this was funny.

-The brisket was finally served along with roasted potatoes and rugelach for dessert.
-By the end of dinner everyone seemed to have forgotten about the bathroom incident.
+Grandma finally served the brisket along with roasted potatoes and rugelach for dessert.
+By the end of dinner, everyone seemed to have forgotten about the bathroom incident.
 I even found the afikomen, quite an accomplishment considering I was still seeing double.

 Why I got drunk on that particular evening is unclear.
-I hadn’t been affected by the mini-vases of crappy wine in the years before when I was an even smaller being, nor did I get drunk again in subsequent years at the seder, which we eventually stopped having once I entered adolescence and my interest in searching for an elusive piece of cracker for a dollar had waned.
+I hadn’t been affected by the mini-vases of crappy wine in the years before when I was an even smaller being, nor did I get drunk again in subsequent years at the seder, which we eventually stopped having once I entered adolescence and my interest in searching for a hidden piece of cracker for a dollar had waned.
 I didn’t get drunk again until I entered high school and began drinking for reasons other than paying tribute to the Angel of Death passing over blood-smeared doors.
 I drank to fit in and have the courage to make out with cute boys.
-My drink of choice at that time became Boone’s Strawberry Hill wine and Seagram’s wine coolers, not exactly a huge jump in quality from my once revered Manischewitz, but pulling out a bottle of “Jew wine” at a keg party wouldn’t have looked too cool.
+My drink of choice became Boone’s Strawberry Hill wine and Seagram’s wine coolers, not exactly a huge jump in quality from my once-revered Manischewitz, but pulling out a bottle of “Jew wine” at a keg party wouldn’t have looked too cool.